snyk/cli/README.md

 ## Contributing to the Snyk CLI
 The Snyk CLI project is open-source, but Snyk does not encourage outside contributors.

 You may look into [design decisions for the Snyk CLI](https://github.com/snyk/cli/blob/master/help/_about-this-project/README.md).

 The Snyk CLI repository is a monorepo that also covers other projects and tools, such as [@snyk/protect](https://github.com/snyk/cli/tree/master/packages/snyk-protect), also available at [npm package for snyk-protect command](https://www.npmjs.com/package/@snyk/protect).

 ## Security
 For any security issues or concerns, see the [SECURITY.md](https://github.com/snyk/cli/blob/master/SECURITY.md) file in the GitHub repository.

-# Notices

-## Snyk API usage policy

-The use of Snyk's API, whether through the use of the 'snyk' npm package or otherwise, is subject to the [Terms & Conditions](https://snyk.co/ucT6N).

----

-Made with 💜 by Snyk